prirai/laravel-social-media/README-PKI.md

    - `savePrivateKeyToFile()`: Downloads the private key as a text file
    - `savePrivateKeyToCookie()`: Saves the private key in a cookie for the session
    - `getPrivateKeyFromCookie()`: Retrieves the private key from the cookie
+   - `handleLogoutEncryptionCleanup()`: Automatically cleans up encryption keys on logout
+   - `isAuthPage()`: Detects if current page is an authentication page to avoid unauthorized operations

 2. **Database:**
    - `users` table has a `public_key` column to store each user's public key